GHROTIC/xu-mini-m-guide/README.md

 ### ~ ROCKNIX ~

-A firmware based upon JELOS and has a similar feature set to PlumOS/AmberELEC, supporting both Single Card and 2 Card Setups.
-More stable than PlumOS but has some strange performance issues.
-The main interface runs at a noticibly low framerate with no known way to resolve this.
-Based on repeated testing with the last two versions of the main ROCKNIX distribution, the N64 and Dreamcast performance is far worse compared to PlumOS and ArkOS.
-PSX and PSP are aprox the same as PlumOS performance wise, with ArkOS being the fastest and less dips for some reason.
-Double checked the BIOS files are in the correct location, so not really sure what's going on there.
+A Firmware based upon JELOS and has a similar feature set to PlumOS/AmberELEC, supporting both Single Card and 2 Card Setups.
+A stable Firmware option if you would like to use a Wifi/Ethernet USB Dongle for the Scraper or Retrachievements.
+Oddly the main User Interface runs at a noticibly low framerate with no known way to change this in the settings.
+Based on repeated testing with the last two versions of the main ROCKNIX distribution, the N64 and Dreamcast performance is far worse compared to other Firmware; PSX and PSP perform aproximately the same.
+This Firmware may be a good option if you have no plans to play any N64 or Dreamcast titles.

 https://github.com/ROCKNIX/distribution

+###### (Tests done with Bios Files, Mali and Panfrost GPU Drivers, CPU and GPU set to highest performance, CPU Overclock enabled)

 <br>